reubenharry/haskell-docs/docs/docs/index.md

 ![](/img/search.png)

+Ask questions about pages you don't understand via the `Comments` section at the bottom of each page.

+### Contributing

+Contribution from the Haskell community is heavily encouraged!
+See [here](https://github.com/reubenharry/haskell-docs/blob/main/Contributing.md).

 !!! disclaimer
     This documentation is a personal project, and not official Haskell documentation.
 Contributions are encouraged, by submitting a PR (see the button in the upper right corner of each page!)